+National Government Agencies (NGAs).
+Entities which perform functions not normally undertaken by the private sector, wholly dependent on the government for their budgetary requirements.
 National Tax Allotment (NTA).
-Automatically appropriated and released share of local government units, aggregately corresponding to 40% of the all national taxes based on the collection of the third fiscal year preceding the current fiscal year, with the share of each government unit determined local pursuant to the provisions of the Local Government Code, by share for each terms LGU level. and in population/land area/equal sharing.
+Automatically appropriated share of local government units, aggregately corresponding to 40% of the national taxes based on the collection of the third fiscal year preceding the current fiscal year.
+The share of each local government unit is determined pursuant to the provisions of the Local Government Code in terms of population/land area/equal sharing.

 Negotiated Checks.
-MDS checks already paid/encashed by government servicing banks.
+MDS checks already presented for encashment by the recipient at the government servicing banks.